 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 Separate statements for each fund category - governmental and proprietary - are presented.
+The Town has no fiduciary funds to report.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.